10 More Lovely Examples of Order in Nature

 You just have to use your eyes, be open-minded, and be willing to look at things from a different perspective.

-In this post, I offer ten brief examples of order in nature.
+In this post, you’ll find ten brief examples of order in nature.

 Sometimes, we just need to be reminded of these tiny treasures.